Alfresco/alfresco-ng2-components/docs/core/translation.service.md

 `<app>/src/assets/my-translations/i18n`

-If you wanted English and French translations then you would copy the built-in `en.json` and `fr.json` files into the `i18n` folder and add your new keys:
+If you wanted English and French translations then you would add `en.json` and `fr.json` files into the `i18n` folder and add your new keys:

     // en.json